Telepost-me/telepost-me.github.io/en/index.md

 ## Use [FAQ](_pages/faq.md), Luke!

 Did the tips above help you?
 Don't despair and read the [FAQ](_pages/faq.md) — for sure there is already an answer for your question.
 For your convenience, there is [search](_pages/search.md) through all pages and posts on this site.
-Also, all content is organized into [categories](_pages/categories.md) and often is labeled with [tags](_pages/tags.md).
+Also, all content is labeled with [tags](_pages/tags.md).

 Didn't find the answer?
 Then feel free to go to [{{ site.telepost.support-chat.name }}]({{ site.telepost.support-chat.url }}) and ask your question there.